 Along with secure passwords, that should be about all the security your FTP server will need.
 There is a default Autoban setting already configured in FileZilla, so anyone who tries connecting to your server too many times within a short period will be locked out for a while.
 To tweak this setting, click on “Autoban” under Edit > Settings, but the default will suffice for most people.

 One last note on the security of this FTP server: transmissions are in clear-text, so don’t use plain FTP to transfer anything confidential.
-SFTP or FTPS can be used for encrypting FTP communications, but are beyond the scope of this guide and will be covered in future articles.
+SFTP or FTPS can be used for encrypting FTP communications, and it’s easy to setup FileZilla to work with SFTP or FTPS.

 Windows Firewall Exception